pkuczynski/jest-date/README.md

 But when this fails, you get no feedback at all other than the fact that the dates are not the same day.
 By making date matchers with helpful failure messages, I hope to make the debugging lives of developers a little bit easier.

-Project structure and tooling hugely inspired by [jest-dom][jest-dom]
+Project structure and tooling hugely inspired by [@testing-library/jest-dom][jest-dom]

 ## LICENSE